pingcap/docs/statistics.md

 >
 > To ensure that the statistical information before and after the collection is consistent, when `tidb_analyze_version` is `2`, this syntax collects statistics on the entire table (including all columns and indexes), instead of only on indexes.

-### Collect statistics on selected columns
+### Collect statistics on some columns

 In most cases, the optimizer only uses statistics on columns in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` statements.
 These columns can be referred to as `PREDICATE COLUMNS`.

 If a table has many columns, collecting statistics on all the columns can cause a large overhead.
 To reduce the overhead, you can collect statistics on only specific columns (that you choose) or `PREDICATE COLUMNS` to be used by the optimizer.
-To persist the column list of any subset of columns for reuse in future, refer to the section [Persist Column Configurations](#persist-column-configurations).
+To persist the column list of any subset of columns for reuse in future, refer to the section [Persisting Column Configurations](#persisting-column-configurations).

 > **Note:**
 >